lucko/ConditionalPerms/README.md

 | towny_land_warzone         | If in specified towny area      | n/a              |

-Supports (pretty much) any version of Factions, the recent WorldGuard versions, CombatTagPlus, PlotSquared, PlaceholderAPI and Towny.
+Supports (pretty much) any version of Factions, and the recent versions of all other plugins.

 More conditions coming soon.
 Feel free to PR new ones.